urbit/old-urbit.org/doc/hoon/lib/d.md

 <h2 id="mar:by">mar:by</h2>

 ####??
-If you send it null, it deletes if you send it a value it adds `b` is the key
+Accepts two nouns of the types of the map's keys and values, respectively.
+Validates that the value is not null and puts the pair in the map.
+If the value is null, it deletes the key.

 ###Examples